 You do that by deploying your retirement corpus into the right investment products.
 When it comes to investments, retirement comes with its own set of problems.
-You need to generate regular income.
+You need to generate a regular income.
 Income should grow with inflation.
 Your investment should be reasonably liquid.
 And capital preservation is a high priority too.

-In this post, I will list out pros and cons of various investment products to generate regular income during retirement.
+In this post, I will list out the pros and cons of various investment products to generate regular income during retirement.
 Do note these are NOT strategies to generate income during retirement.

 You need to assess the product suitability for yourself.
 Seek services of a financial planner or a SEBI registered Investment Adviser if required.

 You can select monthly, quarterly, half-yearly or annual interest pay out options.

 Pros: Easy to understand.
 Fixed deposits can be easily liquidated in case of emergency for a small penalty.

 Cons: Interest income is taxed at the marginal income tax rate.
 You will not find fixed deposits for tenor greater than 7-10 years.
 You may get a lower interest rate when you renew your fixed deposit.
 TDS is applicable.
 However, you can submit Form 15G/H if your taxable income is less than Rs 2.5 lacs (or Rs 3 lacs or Rs 5 lacs as the case may be).